cloudflare/cloudflare-docs/content/workers/platform/routing/_index.md

 ![Routes work with your applications defined in Cloudflare DNS](./media/routes-diagram.png)

-Routes can stack on top of Custom Domains, if configured on the appropriate URL.
-If you'd like to run a logging Worker in front of your application, you can create a Custom Domain on your application Worker, and create a Route for your logging Worker.
+Routes can `fetch()` Custom Domains, and take precedence if configured on the same hostname.
+If you'd like to run a logging Worker in front of your application, for example, you can create a Custom Domain on your application Worker for `app.example.com`, and create a Route for your logging Worker at `app.example.com/*`.
 Calling `fetch()` will invoke the application Worker on your Custom Domain.
-Note that Routes cannot stack on top of other Routes.
+Note that Routes cannot be the target of a same-zone `fetch()` call.

 ## What's Best for Me?